lilaspourpre/lilaspourpre.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Have a look to our preprint on MT for Lower-Resourc languages: [arxiv](https://arxiv.org/abs/2406.12564)!
+Have a look on our preprint on MT for Lower-Resource languages: [arxiv](https://arxiv.org/abs/2406.12564)!
 It was a fruitful collaboration with ML lab in MBZUAI